Loader gif

 If you buy coverage through the Health Insurance Marketplace, you could qualify for a tax credit to reduce the cost of your monthly insurance premiums.

-To qualify for the credit, you must file an income tax return and meet a list of other requirements.
+To qualify for the credit, you must file an and meet a list of other requirements.
 The Internal Revenue Service (IRS) website has a tool to help you determine whether you’re eligible for a Premium Tax Credit.

 Exemption from health insurance coverage requirement